zendesk/app_scaffold/doc/adrs/replace-migration-scaffold-with-clean-scaffold-in-master-branch.md

 # ADR: Replace migration Scaffold with clean Scaffold in Master Branch

 ## Context
-At the moment, the master branch has the scaffold specifically build to help developers migrate v1 apps to v2.
+At the moment, the master branch has the scaffold specifically built to help developers migrate v1 apps to v2.
 From monitor, the majority usage comes from [App Migrator](https://github.com/zendesk/zendesk_app_migrator) and [ZAT](https://github.com/zendesk/zendesk_apps_tools) which use the master branch as the download source.
 It is more helpful to show developers coming directly to this repo a clean (from scratch) scaffold, one usable as a starting point to build new apps respecting our current conventions out of the box.

 ## Decision